Palomino - Horse Breed & Info

 The surest way to produce the color, and an attractive one to boot, is to mate a reddish chestnut and what is called a cremello, sometimes it is called an albino (although not a true albino, as those do not exist in the horse), an almost white horse with blue eyes which inherited two copies of the cream gene.
 As the cremello mate cannot help but pass on a cream gene, and the other parent will not, the outcome is inevitably a beautiful palomino color.

 The mating of two horses which carry the creme gene (buckskins and smokeys count, as well as duns that may hide a cream gene) will often result in too light a color (a cremello), usually to the breeder's dismay.

 Article © HorseShowCentral.com Submitted by Hardy Oelke and Photos © Oelke or Oelke Archive.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

-Other HSC pages that offer information about Palominos: horses, stables, associations and more...
+Other HSC pages that offer information about Palominos: horses, stables, associations, shows, event calendar and more...